JawaherJamaan/Moives-Regression/README.md

-# TMDB Moives Regression Project Proposal
+# TMDB Moives Project Proposal

 This repository to meet requirements for data science bootcamp with SADIA.

 # Do the highest profit films depend on the genres of film and cast?

-Film production is such a big industry that has the attention of just about anyone who is able to see them.
+ Film production is such a big industry that has the attention of just about anyone who can see them.

-The study aims to find out which covid-19 vaccination is most successful, by analyzing the tweets of people.
+ Major studios and indie filmmakers alike spend much of their days looking for new sources of revenue this study help filmmakers decide whether or not the cast and genre of the movie affect the revenue.

 ## Dataset
 We have data set **tmdb-moives** that represents movies information based on TMDB rating with 10,000 records